sibranda/Powershell/Convert-AzureAdUserorGroupIdToSid/Readme.md

 This Script intend to help you to convert the Object ID to SID.

+The script allow you to connect to your Azure Tenant and Search User or Group by Name.

 I Hope this can be usefull to you.

 Thanks